joseareia/nob-article/README.md

 [![Build](https://img.shields.io/badge/Build-Passing-brightgreen.svg?style=flat-square)]()

 ## Description
-Nob is an open-source LaTeX template tailored for article development, emphasizing ease of use, fast rendering, and a clean yet classic aesthetic.</p>

 <p float="left">
 <a href="https://github.com/joseareia/nob-article">Nob</a> is an open-source LaTeX template tailored for article development, emphasizing ease of use, fast rendering, and a clean yet classic aesthetic.
 It was developed to ensure a <b>clean, aesthetically pleasing, and professional design</b> while remaining highly customizable to suit various needs.
 The template is also user-friendly, making it accessible even for newcomers.